-- Students and parents are encouraged to promptly report complaints of discriminatory or harassing conduct to their Principal.
+- Students and parents are encouraged to promptly report complaints of discriminatory or harassing conduct to their principal.
 Additionally, they may file the complaint directly with the Region Office or the District's Office of Civil Rights Compliance (CRC). - All complaints involving student to student harassment, except sexual harassment, will be first investigated at the school site.
 If such complaints are made directly to the District Office, the Region Office or the CRC Office, they will be referred to the school site for the initial investigation.
-Complaints of sexual harassment of a student will be investigated by the CRC Office with support from the school.
-For more information, please contact CRC at (305) 995-1580 or visit http://hrdadeschools.net/civilrights. - This policy provides the steps to individual complaints of discrimination and harassment based on protected categories and the process for addressing the complaints.
+Complaints of sexual harassment of a student will be investigated by the CRC Office with support from the school in accordance with the District's Title IX Sexual Harassment Manual.
+For more information, please contact CRC at (305) 995-1580 or visit http://hrdadeschools.net/civilrights.

+This policy provides the steps to individual complaints of discrimination and harassment based on protected categories and the process for addressing the complaints.